 How to Choose an Employer of Record

-When choosing an EOR partner, you will want to feel confident that you can compliantly hire and pay your global workforce.
-The right EOR partner will have the knowledge and expertise in payroll, benefits, and local labor laws in the country you want to hire in.
+When choosing an EOR partner, companies need to feel confident that they can compliantly hire and pay their global workforce.
+The right partner will have the knowledge and expertise in payroll, benefits, and local labor laws in the country the company wants to hire in.
 Not every Employer of Record offers the same global footprint, so businesses must explore an EOR’s offerings before making the decision.

 1. Assess Their Service Quality